Alexandra-Haynes/Alexandra-Haynes/README.md

-## Projects

-In this repository, you'll find a variety of projects that I have worked on.

 Feel free to explore the projects and delve into the code.
 Don't hesitate to reach out if you have any questions or if there's anything you'd like to collaborate on!